waker-he/cs-learning-notes/cpp/cppcon/allocator/allocator.md

 - local allocator also controls a local sub-region of memory, but how do they get this control?
     - do they use some system calls to interact with os directly?
     - or do they use `malloc` or pre-allocated buffer on stack to get a sub-region up-front?
+- Ans: second one, local allocator is also called arena allocator, refer to [definition of arena](https://stackoverflow.com/questions/12825148/what-is-the-meaning-of-the-term-arena-in-relation-to-memory)

+# Question to resolve

+1. size of stack segment fixed? if not, how does it grow?
+2. `malloc` implementation
+3. difference between `malloc` and `calloc`